sco-edge/croffset/README.md

 =============
 A measurement tool to measure the RTT offset of various container networking based on ePPing.

-Use `-V` option to track VXLAN-encapsulated flows from conatiner overlay networks.
+Use `-V` option to track VXLAN-encapsulated flows from container overlay networks.

 TODO: Integrating the modified ePPing with tcprtt